BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks: Abstract

 \section{Abstract}

-Despite their superb multimodal capabilities, Vision-Language Models (VLMs) have been shown to be vulnerable to jailbreak attacks, which are inference-time attacks that induce the model to output harmful responses with tricky prompts.
-It is thus essential to defend VLMs against potential jailbreaks for their trustworthy deployment in real-world applications.
-In this work, we focus on black-box defense for VLMs against jailbreak attacks.
+In this paper, we focus on black-box defense for VLMs against jailbreak attacks.
 Existing black-box defense methods are either unimodal or bimodal.
 Unimodal methods enhance either the vision or language module of the VLM, while bimodal methods robustify the model through text-image representation realignment.
 However, these methods suffer from two limitations: 1) they fail to fully exploit the cross-modal information, or 2) they degrade the model performance on benign inputs.
-To address these limitations, we propose a novel blue-team method \textsf{BlueSuffix} that defends the black-box target VLM against jailbreak attacks without compromising its performance. \textsf{BlueSuffix} includes three key components: 1) a visual purifier against jailbreak images, 2) a textual purifier against jailbreak texts, and 3) a blue-team suffix generator fine-tuned via reinforcement learning for enhancing cross-modal robustness.
-We empirically show on three VLMs (LLaVA, MiniGPT-4, and Gemini) and two safety benchmarks (MM-SafetyBench and RedTeam-2K) that \textsf{BlueSuffix} outperforms the baseline defenses by a significant margin.
-Our \textsf{BlueSuffix} opens up a promising direction for defending VLMs against jailbreak attacks. \blfootnote{$^{\dagger}$ Correspondence to Xingjun Ma: \texttt{<xingjunma@fudan.edu.cn>}}
+To address these limitations, we propose a novel blue-team method \textsf{BlueSuffix} that defends target VLMs against jailbreak attacks without compromising its performance under black-box setting. \textsf{BlueSuffix} includes three key components: 1) a visual purifier against jailbreak images, 2) a textual purifier against jailbreak texts, and 3) a blue-team suffix generator using reinforcement fine-tuning for enhancing cross-modal robustness.
+We empirically show on four VLMs (LLaVA, MiniGPT-4, InstructionBLIP, and Gemini) and four safety benchmarks (Harmful Instruction, AdvBench, MM-SafetyBench, and RedTeam-2K) that \textsf{BlueSuffix} outperforms the baseline defenses by a significant margin.
+Our \textsf{BlueSuffix} opens up a promising direction for defending VLMs against jailbreak attacks.
+Code is available at \url{https://github.com/Vinsonzyh/BlueSuffix}.